Lidar is dull on iPads, but could go beyond AR on the iPhone 12 Pro

 Though consumer and developer interest in depth sensing technologies may have (temporarily) plateaued, there’s been no shortage of demand for higher-resolution smartphone cameras.
 Virtually every Android phone maker leaped forward in sensor technology this year, such that even midrange phones now commonly include at least one camera with four to ten times the resolution of Apple’s iPhone sensors.
 Relying on Lidar alone won’t help Apple bridge the resolution gap, but may further its prior claims that it’s doing the most with its smaller number of pixels.

 Ultimately, the problems with Apple-owned innovations such as 3D Touch, Force Touch, and Siri haven’t come down to whether the technologies are inherently good or bad, but whether they’ve been widely adopted by developers and users.
-As augmented reality hardware continues to advance — and demand fast, room-scale depth scanning for everything from object placement to gesture control tracking — there’s every reason to believe that Lidar is going to be either a fundamental technology or a preferred solution for depth scanning.
+As augmented reality hardware continues to advance — and demand fast, room-scale depth scanning for everything from object placement to gesture control tracking — there’s every reason to believe that Lidar is going to be either a fundamental technology or a preferred solution.
 But Apple is going to need to make a better case for Lidar in the iPhone than it has on the iPad, and soon, lest the technology wind up forgotten and abandoned rather than core to the next generation of mobile computing.